Screen dimensionsPixel densityDesk fitReal monitor specs

 What changes after the bump

 You will care more about window zones, monitor arms, curve radius, USB-C power, text scaling, and whether apps remember their positions.
-Ultrawide buyers talk about panel specs, but the day-to-day difference is usually whether the desktop behaves.
+Panel specs matter, but the day-to-day difference is usually whether the desktop behaves.

-The fast recommendation: choose 34-inch if you want a safe upgrade, 38/40-inch if you want a better work surface, and 49-inch if you are replacing two monitors and already know what belongs in each lane.
+The fast recommendation: choose 34-inch if you want a safe upgrade, 38/40-inch if you want a better work surface, 45-inch if you want the big immersive middle option, and 49-inch if you are replacing two monitors and already know what belongs on each side.